If you live in the Arizona lowlands and want to grow strawberries, you're in the right place.

 Can You Grow Strawberries in Arizona?

-Yes, growing strawberries in Arizona is possible!
-I've done it and am here to tell you all about how to grow your own AZ strawberries, despite the climate.
+Yeah totally, growing strawberries in Arizona can be done!
+I've done it and am here to tell you all about how to grow your own desert strawberries, despite the climate.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

-Berries are one thing we really miss in the desert.
+Berries are one thing I really miss in AZ.
 You just can't really grow a blueberry or raspberry bush in this climate (unless it's a container variety you bring indoors for the summer, or you live at high elevation).

 ripe garden strawberry on the plant